ne0hack/favterm/README.md

     vim +PlugInstall +qall
     python3 ~/.vim/bundle/YouCompleteMe/install.py
     ```

+4. To compile correctly and work ["weirongxu/plantuml-previewer.vim"](https://github.com/weirongxu/plantuml-previewer.vim) make sure that you install [dependencies](https://github.com/weirongxu/plantuml-previewer.vim#dependencies).

-4. _Installing the font._ This step is individual depending on the operating system and using you terminal vim or gui vim.
+_Installing the font._

+5. This step is individual depending on the operating system and using you terminal vim or gui vim.
 You need to download [Nerd Font](https://github.com/ryanoasis/nerd-fonts) (my favorite is _[Hack](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Hack))_ and if you are using a terminal, then change the font in the settings of the terminal itself, and if gui then change the font name to yours in the `.vimrc` file (comments are present).

 🎉 All is ready!
 Now, when you run the `vim` command, it will open with the configuration installed.
 Enjoy 😄